Apollo-Level2-Web-Dev/batch-3-assignment-3/1-car-washing-system.md

 # Car Washing System Backend

+## Story
+In a small town, there was a car wash run by an old man named Mr. Joe.
+People said his car wash had a special power – it made dreams come true.

+One sunny day, a little girl named Lily visited the car wash with her dad.
+Lily had a big dream of becoming an artist, but she was shy and unsure if she was any good.

+As Mr. Joe washed their car, he noticed Lily staring at the colorful soap bubbles.
+He smiled kindly and asked her about her dreams.
+Lily hesitated at first but then shared her passion for painting.

+Mr. Joe listened intently, then handed Lily a brush and some paints.
+He told her to paint whatever she liked on the car windows.
+Lily's eyes lit up with excitement.

+With shaky hands, Lily began to paint.
+She poured her heart onto the windows, creating a beautiful masterpiece.
+When she finished, she stepped back to admire her work, feeling proud.

+From that day on, Lily's confidence grew.
+She painted everywhere she could, and her talent blossomed.
+Years later, Lily became a famous artist, known for her vibrant paintings.

+And whenever she passed by the magic car wash, now run by Mr. Joe's grandchildren, she couldn't help but smile, remembering the day her dreams took flight.

+---

 You have been assigned the task of building the backend for a Car Washing System.
 The main focus of this assignment is to implement Error Handling, CRUD operations, Authentication & Authorization, Transaction & Rollback (If necessary)

 ## **Technology Stack:**